obonaventure/cnp3/book/network/network.rst

 .. rubric:: Footnotes

+.. [#foverload] It should be noted that link state routing assumes that all routers in the network have enough memory to store the entire LSDB.
+The routers that do not have enough memory to store the entire LSDB cannot participate in link state routing.
+Some link state routing protocols allow routers to report that they do not have enough memory and must be removed from the graph by the other routers in the network.

 .. [#fclasses] In addition to the A, B and C classes, :rfc:`791` also defined the `D` and `E` classes of IPv4 addresses.
 Class `D` (resp. `E`) addresses are those whose high order bits are set to `1110` (resp. `1111`).
 Class `D` addresses are used by IP multicast and will be explained later.
 Class `E` addresses are currently unused, but there are some discussions on possible future usages [WMH2008]_ [FLM2008]_